Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Simulation results

 \subsection{From the plaquette phase to the RK point}

-The current belief is that, for bipartite lattices, there occurs a continuous transition from the plaquette phase to the RK point, the latter being an isolated critical point.
-Some of our measured parameters, like the dimer densities (Fig~\ref{fig:n_i}), show indeed the expected smooth behavior.
-Nevertheless, the magnetization curves, displayed in Fig.~\ref{fig:mag_vs_vt_large}, show a small bump before the RK point, and sublattice dimer densities in Fig~\ref{fig:sublattice_vs_vt} show large fluctuations in the interval $0.7<\VtC<1$.
+The current understanding is that, for bipartite lattices, there occurs a continuous transition from the plaquette phase to the RK point, the latter being an isolated critical point.
+Some of the observables, like the dimer densities (Fig.~\ref{fig:n_i}), show indeed the expected smooth behavior.
+Nevertheless, the RMS $z$-magnetization curves, displayed in Fig.~\ref{fig:mag_vs_vt_large}, show a small feature before the RK point, the $x$ magnetization converges slowly as a function of $\beta$, and sublattice dimer densities in Fig.~\ref{fig:sublattice_vs_vt} show large fluctuations in the interval $0.7<\VtC<1$.

-The most natural explanation for this behavior are finite size effects, and the vanishing of the gap in the vicinity of the RK point which leads to an enhancement of fluctuations, the divergence of dimer-dimer correlation lengths, and a critical slowing down of the Monte Carlo simulation.
-More precisely, the observed effects can be attributed to a crystalline regime with approximate $U(1)$ symmetry in the vicinity of the RK point.
+The most natural explanation for this behavior is finite size effects, and the vanishing of the gap in the vicinity of the RK point which leads to an enhancement of fluctuations -- the divergence of dimer-dimer correlation lengths -- and a critical slowing down of the Monte Carlo simulation.
+The observed effects can be attributed to a crystalline regime with approximate $U(1)$ symmetry in the vicinity of the RK point.
 The continuum version of the height representation \cite{blotehilhorst_82} of the \QDM{} has $U(1)$ symmetry and algebraically decaying correlations at the RK point $V/t=1$.
 For $V/t<1$, close to the RK point, there are two length scales, one beyond which dimer-dimer correlators show exponential decay signaling crystalline order, and one beyond which one can observe the breaking of the $U(1)$ symmetry.
 A linear system size in-between these two length scales corresponds to the crystalline $U(1)$ regime \cite{Fradkin2004-69}.